-This guide contains directions for wiring a Voron V0.1 using the pre-cut, pre-terminated cables included in the LDO kit.
-Currently, these directions are only compatible with a direct-feed toolhead setup (sorry bowden folks!).
+This guide contains directions for wiring a Voron 2.4 using the pre-cut, pre-terminated cables included in the LDO kit.
 Important!
 Mains wiring should only be performed by certified personnel trained in local regulations and safety standards.
-If during any step of this guide, you find the images to be unclear, you can always view the high resolution source files here.
+If at any point you find the images in this guide to be too small, you can check out the source images from this github location.

 The following items should have pre-cut lengths, labels, and crimped connectors:

-Currently, stepper motor cables are not pre-cut to length (The extruder motor cable should be just long enough).
-They are purposely left longer than needed for people with different setups.
+Certain stepper motor cables are purposely left longer than needed for people with different setups.
 You may choose to cut them or leave them as is during wiring.

 Your kit should include a pre-wired AC inlet.
 Double check that the wiring correct, the final layout should be as follows: